j2rsolutions/STIGFusion-PrismaVigil/README.md

 - `scripts`: Contains scripts for Prisma Cloud API interaction and utility functions.
 - `stigs`: Contains subdirectories for specific STIGs, with custom compliance checks and runtime rules.
+- `Documentation`: Contains additional documentation resources, including detailed development flows and diagrams.

+### Documentation Directory
+The `Documentation` directory provides more detailed information on various aspects of the project.
+This includes in-depth guides, flow diagrams, and other resources to assist with the understanding and usage of the project.

+- [`developmentFlow`](./Documentation/developmentFlow/README.md): Contains documentation specific to the development workflow, including the `PrismaVigilFlow.jpg` diagram that illustrates the development process.

 ### STIGs Directory
 Each subdirectory within `stigs` is dedicated to a particular STIG and includes: